Accepting a job when you claim benefits

 - claiming Income Related Employment and Support Allowance, Jobseeker's Allowance, Working Tax Credit or Universal Credit

 - a single parent (if you’re on Jobseeker's Allowance)

 - on Personal Independence Payment (PIP) or Disability Living Allowance (DLA)

 Find out what you can claim when you start work.

 There's a limit to how much you can work and how much you can earn while you're claiming Income Related ESA.

 If you are working under 16 hours and earning less than £131.50 per week, this may be classified as 'permitted work'.
 Your benefits will not change but you do need to tell Jobcentre Plus what you're doing.

 Disability Living Allowance (DLA) and Personal Independence Payment (PIP)

 You can carry on claiming PIP and DLA when you start work.
 It does not matter how much money you have because PIP and DLA are meant to meet some of the extra costs of being disabled.
 You are assessed to see how much help you need.

-It's important to make sure your job description does not contradict your PIP assessments.
+It's important to make sure your job description does not contradict your PIP claim.
 It could trigger a re-assessment.
 Talk to your manager if your job description suggests you can do more than you can.